soderlind/all-sites-cron/README.md

 # DSS Cron

-Run wp-cron on all public sites in a multisite network
+Run wp-cron on all public sites in a multisite network (REST API based)

 > "You could have done this with a simple cron job.
 Why use this plugin?"
 I have a cluster of WordPress sites.
 I did run a shell script calling wp cli, but the race condition was a problem.
 I needed a way to run wp-cron on all sites without overlapping.
 This plugin was created to solve that problem.